 You started to feel great, but now you want to know what the most critical factor is for losing weight?
-For the past few decades, the question has been, "What's more important for weight loss: exercise or healthy eating?"
+Recently, the question has been, "What is more effective for losing weight: exercise or healthy eating?"

 The one-sentence answer is that there are other factors you need to think about, and we will discuss them in detail.